 They can obtain goods and services in return for the stuff they’ve accumulated during their lifetime.
 Nowadays, some of them make good money by selling their stuff to antique collectors.
 The main advantage of these preppers is that they will now how to scavenge, where to scavenge, what to scavenge for and how to use the scavenged items in a post-apocalyptic world.

 Suggested reading: How to scavenge abandoned cars for survival items

 The economist preppers

-These are the preppers that can easily fall under the “hoarding” category, but these are people that invest in precious metals and raw goods on the commodity market.
+These are the preppers that can easily fall under the “hoarding” category.
+However, these are people that invest in precious metals and raw goods on the commodity market.
 They believe that everything they stockpile will actually worth something in the event of an economic meltdown.
 When traditional money will become toilet paper, all the gold and silver they stockpiled will be traded for survival supplies.
 These type of people do not invest time in developing survival skills and would rather invest hard earned money in items useful for bartering.
-I do not think that these types of preppers can last for long, because supplies run out eventually and they will have to find other ways to survive.
+I do not think that these types of preppers can last for long.
+Supplies run out eventually and they will have to find other ways to survive.
 Knowledge lasts longer than supplies and it can keep you alive when bartering is no longer an option.

 The rich preppers